andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 following your confirmation.
 </div>

 Alright, let's give it a look.
-I open the link to a video of a previous performance of the piece in Paris in 2013.
+I open the link to find a video of a previous performance in Paris from 2013.
 I press play & start scrolling to finally complete my quest to find the meaning of "contains".
 We start fully clothed, cycle through a few wardrobe changes, then BAM!
 Full on, ass out, flappin' in the breeze nudity.
 So THAT'S what *contains* means.